qlik-oss/core-website/docs/services/services.md

 For more information about the license of Qlik Core visit [Licensing](/licensing/).

-For more information on how to retreive the services vist [Downloads](/downloads/).
+For more information on how to retreive the services visit [Downloads](/downloads/).